antistatique/drupal-bamboo-twig/README.md

 although Bamboo Twig will normalize the way you use twig in your Drupal project, thus reducing the need to install a bunch of extra modules.

-Plus, it adds a lots of functionalities, ensures stability with tests, includes automated quality control and is totally open to contribution via [Github](https://github.com/antistatique/drupal-bamboo-twig) or [Drupal Issue Queue](https://www.drupal.org/project/issues/bamboo_twig).
+Plus, it adds a lots of functionality, ensures stability with tests, includes automated quality control and is totally open to contribution via [Github](https://github.com/antistatique/drupal-bamboo-twig) or [Drupal Issue Queue](https://www.drupal.org/project/issues/bamboo_twig).

 Finally, Bamboo Twig follows all the best practices of Drupal 8 to ensure